Balanced metrics on uniruled manifolds: Introduction

-Recall that a compact complex manifold is Moishezon if it is bimeromorphic to a projective manifold.
+\end{main} Recall that a compact complex manifold is Moishezon if it is bimeromorphic to a projective manifold.

 We provide two proofs for this result.
-One proof uses the minimal models program.
-A second proof of this result is based on ideas of Toma \cite{toma}, and it relies on the results of Boucksom, Demailly, P\u aun and Peternell \cite{boucksom}, avoiding the minimal models program.
+One proof uses the minimal model program.
+A second proof is based on ideas of Toma \cite{toma}, and it relies on the results of Boucksom, Demailly, P\u aun and Peternell \cite{boucksom}, bypassing the minimal model program.

-In a recent work, Heier and Wong discuss the existence of a K\"ahler metric of positive total scalar curvature on projective uniruled manifolds \cite[Section 5]{heier-wong}, but a definite conclusion is elusive.
-Such metrics are known to exist on some uniruled manifolds.
-Most notably, they exist on projective Mori fiber spaces of dimension three, as established by Demailly, Peternell and Schneider \cite{dps}.
-An approach to this existence question is proposed by the second author in the case of rationally connected threefolds \cite{ratcon}.

 A generalization of the minimal model program to the class of K\"ahler manifolds is known only in complex dimension three \cite{hor-pet1, hor-pet2}.
 We prove the following extension of Theorem \ref{thmA-proj} in dimension three: